-Suppose if you love sleeping on your stomach and you experience severe neck pain in the morning, what are you going to do?
+Suppose you love sleeping on your stomach and you experience severe neck pain in the morning; what are you going to do?
 Apply ice, over-the-counter pain medication, stretch, find the right pillow, or change your sleeping position?
 Your sleeping position does matter more than you think!
-Change your sleeping position first, and if you feel it’s not working, it is high time to change the pillows you are sleeping on.
+Change your sleep position first, and if you feel it’s not working, it is high time to change the pillows you are sleeping on.

 The best sleeping positions for neck pain are usually sleeping on your side or back.
-Your pillow should have the right thickness so that it doesn't cause you to bend your head too far forward when you are sleeping on your back or too far to one side when you are sleeping on your side.
+Well, these positions are great for any kind of musculoskeletal pain.
+But the thing is, your pillow should have the right thickness so that it doesn't cause you to bend your head too far forward when you are sleeping on your back or too far to one side when you are sleeping on your side.

 When you sleep on your back, your head, neck, and spine are aligned in a neutral position, and you stretch your body out evenly on the mattress.
 At Turmerry, we recommend sleeping on your back as it puts very little pressure on the vertebrae and spine.
 It evenly distributes weight throughout your body and avoids unnecessary curves in the spine.